HomeBlogMeasurement Techniques

 Time-Domain Measurements and TDR

 Time-Domain Reflectometry (TDR) provides insight into the physical behavior of circuits by analyzing reflections from impedance discontinuities.
 TDR measurements reveal the location and magnitude of impedance variations along transmission lines.
-The time-domain transform of S-parameters provides impulse and step responses, enabling identification of resonances, discontinuities, and coupling effects.
-Gating in the time domain allows removal of unwanted reflections and focus on specific circuit elements.
-Eye diagram analysis for digital signals requires high-bandwidth sampling oscilloscopes with proper triggering and equalization.

 Noise Figure and Noise Temperature Measurements

-🔊 Noise Measurement Considerations
+Noise Measurement Reference

 Noise Figure Calculation: